cdktf/cdktf-provider-snowflake/docs/provider.csharp.md

 Private Key for username+private-key auth.

 Cannot be used with `browser_auth` or `password`.
-Can also be sourced from `SNOWFLAKE_PRIVATE_KEY` environment variable.
+Can also be sourced from the `SNOWFLAKE_PRIVATE_KEY` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#private_key SnowflakeProvider#private_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#private_key SnowflakeProvider#private_key}

 ---